Clemapfel/mousetrap/docs/09_native_rendering.md

 #### Outline

-Lastly, we have a very special shape, `Outline`. `Outline` takes as its only argument to its constructor **another shape**.
-It will then generate a number of lines such that the outline is along the perimeter of the supplied shape.
+Lastly, we have a very special shape, \link mousetrap::Shape::Outline `Outline`\endlink. `Outline` takes as the only argument to its constructor **another shape**.
+It will then generate a number of lines that trace the conceptual perimeter of the shape.

 As the name suggest, this is useful for generating outlines of another shape.
-By rendering the `Outline` on top of the original shape, we can achieve a similar effects as `Frame` does for widgets.
+By rendering the `Outline` on top of the original shape, we can achieve a similar effect ot how `Frame` is used for widgets.

 \image html render_area_shape_triangle_outline.png "Shape::Outline(triangle)"
 \image html render_area_shape_rectangle_outline.png "Shape::Outline(rectangle)"